 Zowe has a number of runtimes on z/OS: the z/OS Service microservice server, the Zowe Application Server, and the Zowe API Mediation Layer microservices.
-A single PROCLIB ZWESVSTC is used to start all of these microservices.
-This member is installed by Zowe into the data set SAMPLIB SZWESAMP during the installation or either a convenience build or SMP/E.
+A single PROCLIB member ZWESVSTC is used to start all of these microservices.
+This member is installed by Zowe into the SAMPLIB data set SZWESAMP during the installation either a convenience build or SMP/E.

 This topic describes how to configure the z/OS runtime in order to launch Zowe.
-You can do these manually (as described in this topic) or use scripts to install and configure the cross memory server (see Installing and Configuring Zowe z/OS components using scripts.
+You can do these manually (as described in this topic) or use script to install and configure the Zowe main server. see Installing and Configuring Zowe z/OS components using scripts.